 Before you begin

 In addition to the target computer, you should have access to a reasonably fast connection to the Internet.
-Ideally, your device would connect to your router by Ethernet cable.
-If your laptop does not have an Ethernet port, consider using the Plugable USB 3.0 Gigabit Ethernet Adapter.
+Ideally, your device would connect to your router using Ethernet.
+If your laptop does not have an Ethernet port and you are looking for a Linux-compatible adapter, consider getting the Plugable USB 3.0 Gigabit Ethernet Adapter.
+Using a wireless network, your Wi-Fi password is required twice during the installation.

 Choose a hostname and a username for your setup.
 In the examples which follow, debian is used as the hostname and bookworm as the username.
 Just remember to make the substitutions when executing commands that reference either.